The Old Manse: Emerson years

 The Old Manse was built in 1770 for the Rev. William Emerson, father of minister William Emerson and grandfather of transcendentalist writer and lecturer Ralph Waldo Emerson.
 The elder Rev. Emerson was the town minister in Concord, chaplain to the Provincial Congress when it met at Concord in October 1774 and later a chaplain to the Continental Army.
-Emerson observed the fight at the North Bridge, a part of the Concord Fight, from his farm fields while his wife and children witnessed the fight from the upstairs windows of their house.
+Emerson observed the fight at the North Bridge, a part of the Concord Fight, from his farm fields while his wife (Phebe Bliss Emerson) and children witnessed the fight from the upstairs windows of their house.

 Emerson died in October 1776 in West Rutland, Vermont, while returning home from Fort Ticonderoga.
 His widow, Phebe Emerson, remarried to the Rev. Ezra Ripley, who succeeded Emerson as the minister at First Parish Church in Concord.
 Their family continued to live in the Old Manse.
 Ripley served as Concord's town minister for 63 years.

 In October 1834, Ralph Waldo Emerson moved to Concord and boarded at the Manse where he lived with his aging step-grandfather Ezra Ripley.
 He shared the home with his mother Ruth, his brother Charles, and his aunt Mary Moody Emerson.
 While there, he wrote the first draft of his essay "Nature", a foundational work of the Transcendentalist movement.
 Also while living at the Old Manse, on January 24, 1835, Emerson proposed in a letter to Lydia Jackson.
 After their marriage, they moved elsewhere in Concord, to a home he named "Bush", now known as the Ralph Waldo Emerson House.

 Hawthorne years

 In 1842, the American writer Nathaniel Hawthorne rented the Old Manse for $100 a year.
 He moved in with his wife, transcendentalist Sophia Peabody, on July 9, 1842, as newlyweds.
 Peabody had previously visited Concord and met Ralph Waldo Emerson while working on a bas-relief portrait medallion of his brother Charles Emerson, who had died in 1836.
 She praised the town to Hawthorne, who responded, "Would that we could build our cottage this very now amid the scenes.
 My heart thirsts and languishes to be there".
 Prior to their arrival at the Manse, Henry David Thoreau created a vegetable garden for the couple.

 The garden, intended as a wedding gift, included beans, peas, cabbages, and squash.
 The Hawthornes lived in the house for three years.
-In the upstairs room that Hawthorne used as his study, one can still view affectionate sentiments that the two etched into the window panes.
+In the upstairs room that Hawthorne used as his study, the pair etched affectionate statements into the window panes.
 The inscription reads: